ktorio/ktor-documentation/topics/client-webrtc.md

 On the web, this uses `navigator.mediaDevices.getUserMedia`.
 On Android, it uses the Camera2 API and you must request microphone/camera permissions manually.
 On iOS, it uses AVFoundation API and you should also request any permissions manually.
+On JVM, it uses [webrtc-java](https://github.com/devopvoid/webrtc-java) to access the system camera and microphone; the operating system may prompt for access.
 The client will try to find the most suitable media device according to the specified constraints or throw `WebRtcMedia.DeviceException`.

 > `WebRtcClient`, `WebRtcPeerConnection`, `WebRtcMedia.Track` and other interfaces are `AutoCloseable`.